As autos go electric, Toyota chases hydrogen dream

 CHALLENGING TECHNOLOGY

-One problem that it the engine is not completely carbon-free and cannot therefore be classed as zero-emission.
+One problem is that the engine is not completely carbon-free and cannot therefore be classed as zero-emission.

 Although the byproduct of hydrogen and oxygen combustion is water, a small amount of engine metal burns as well, resulting in about 2% of the emissions of a gasoline engine.
 The exhaust also contains traces of nitrogen oxide.